wazuh/wazuh-documentation/source/user-manual/capabilities/mitre.rst

     "location": "/var/log/auth.log"
   }

 MITRE information appears inside rule information, as we are seeing.
 It is divided into two parts: id and tactics.
-The former stores all MITRE techniques included in the rule whereas the last stores the technique's tactics.
+The former stores all MITRE techniques included in the rule whereas the last stores the tactics associated with these techniques.

 Moving on to Kibana
 -------------------